MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/06-flow-control.md

 UserPrincipalName :
 ```

-Many times a loop such as foreach or ForEach-Object is necessary otherwise you'll receive an error
+Many times a loop such as `foreach` or `ForEach-Object` is necessary.
+Otherwise you'll receive an
-message.
+error message.

 ```powershell
 Get-ADComputer -Identity 'DC01', 'WEB01'